Skip to main content

 Creating relationships with the date table propagates filters to several tables, allowing you to display accurate information in your report between the tables connected.

-A few illustrations of how filters are propagated from date tables to other tables are given below.
-Each of these instances can be drilled down to the next level in the hierarchy (i.e. you can drill down from year to month to quarter to day, etc):
+Below are a few illustrations of how filters are propagated from date tables to other tables.
+Each of these instances can be drilled down to the next level in the hierarchy (i.e., you can drill down from year to month to quarter to day, etc):

 Different Date Tables in Power BI